getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

 During Implementation...
 # Automated-ETL-Pipeline-for-Consumer-Financial-Complaints-Analysis
 ## Project Overview
-This project automates an Data pipeline using Python.
-Data is first profiled (reviewed and cleansed) before being loaded into Cloud SQL.
-Cloud Composer, managing Apache Airflow on GCP, orchestrates the pipeline to transform the data from Cloud SQL and load it into BigQuery.
-Finally, Looker Studio visualizes the data.
+This project focuses on building and automating a Python ETL pipeline with Airflow.
+Before ingesting data into the automated data pipeline, it undergoes Data Profiling (review and cleansing) and is then uploaded to Cloud SQL (MySQL) using a Python script.
+Subsequently, the automated data pipeline extracts data from MySQL, transforms the data, and loads it into Google Cloud Storage (GCS) to ingest the data into BigQuery.
+Finally, a Consumer Financial Complaints Dashboard is developed using Looker Studio.
 ## About Dataset
-The dataset contains real-world complaints about financial products and services, with attributes such as product type, issue description, company response, and metadata.
-This diverse complaints data is the input source for the ETL pipeline and data visualization.
+This dataset consists of real-world complaints about financial products and services, including details such as product type, issue description, company response, and other metadata.
+These complaints are published after the company responds, or after 15 days from the date of receipt, whichever comes first.
+By voicing their opinions and complaints, consumers help improve the quality and efficiency of the financial marketplace.
 ## Architecture
 ![image](https://github.com/getnkit/Automated-ETL-Pipeline-for-Consumer-Financial-Complaints-Analysis/blob/1aae4c7285eaed59480fda3a933bd6ad14cd1346/images/Data%20Architecture.png
 ## Implementation
-### Step 1: Data profiling using Python on Google Colab\
+### Step 1: Data profiling using Python on Google Colab
-### Step 2: Import profiled data into Cloud SQL(MySQL) using Python script\
+### Step 2: Import profiled data into Cloud SQL(MySQL) using Python script
 - **Imports necessary modules:** Uses configparser for reading configuration files and pandas for data manipulation.
 - **Specifies the configuration file path:** Defines the path to the configuration file containing database connection details.
 - **Parses the configuration file:** Reads the configuration file to extract database connection parameters.